 Early Childhood Australia (ECA) is in the process of developing a draft Statement to guide educators, carers and families of young children on digital technology use.
 To understand what the Statement should cover and the supports that the early childhood sector and families want, ECA is consulting with educators, carers, leaders and others and planning more ways for the sector to engage with the topic.
-Our recent survey is now closed but you can read on to learn more and register for updates.

 Why develop a Statement